amh312/Antimicrobial_utility/README.md

    11. **UF_microsimulation.R**
    12. **UF_descriptive.R**

-Rendering **UF.qmd** and **UF_supplement.qmd** will then produce the manuscript and supplementary material respectively.
 The code in its entirety typically takes approximately 72-96 hours to run.
 Please note that the code also includes additional analyses that are not included in the paper for the purpose of brevity, that pertain to combination treatment.

-To skip the model tuning steps (the most time-consuming parts of the analysis), the csv files in the **hyperparameters** folder can be downloaded to provide the hyperparameters, and all scripts except 4 and 6 run.
+Scripts 4 and 6 (hyperparameter tuning) are the most computationally time-consuming and may need to be run in chunks, depending on RAM.
+To skip these tuning steps, the csv files in the **hyperparameters** folder can be downloaded to provide the hyperparameters, and all scripts except 4 and 6 run.